mattmarz94/nfl-decision-support-analytics/README.md

 - Scoring efficiency differential (r = +0.704) emerged as the single strongest predictor
 - Defensive quality metrics (air yards allowed, yards after catch) were the strongest linear predictors
 - On the 2025 final holdout, Logistic Regression correctly classified 30 of 32 teams (93.8% accuracy)
+- Sensitivity analysis confirmed score_pct_diff does not artificially inflate results: removing it changes AUC from 0.970 to 0.967 (cross-validation) and 0.984 to 0.980 (2025 holdout), with identical misclassifications

 ## Target Variable